-Click on <Partial Restore> to recall the factory default settings.
+Click on <Partial Restore> to recall the factory default settings (excluding network settings).
 The camera system will restart in 30 seconds.
 Refresh the browser page after the camera system is restarted.

 NOTE: The IP address will not be restored to default.